cloudmesh-community/fa18-523-60/project-report/report.md

 ![Projects by Month](images/t5.png){#fig:pjbym}

-Drilling further into the project by month data, one can notice that proportionally to the number of launched projects, July is the month with the highest number of cancelled and failed projecs.
+Drilling further into the project by month data, as shown in +@fig:pjbyms, one can notice that proportionally to the number of launched projects, July is the month with the highest number of cancelled and failed projecs.
 The number of live projects is higher in winter months, mostly in November and December, however, the overall number of projects drastically decreases most likely due to the holidays.

 ![Projects by Month and State](images/t4.png){#fig:pjbyms}